-Since each IHE is unique, finding the services each school offers will require you to conduct some research.
-However, there are support services and staff found at most, if not all, institutions.
-Below is a list of key offices on campus followed by a description of the services they provide.
+Since each IHE is unique, finding the services each school offers will require some research; however, support services and staff are found at most, if not all, institutions.
+The following is a list of key offices on campus followed by a description of the services they provide.

 Admissions manages the recruitment of students and the application process.
-Once the admissions office receives and evaluates all documents, students receive notification of their admission status-admitted, declined admission, or waitlisted.
+Once the admissions office receives and evaluates all documents, students are notified of their admission status-admitted, declined admission, or waitlisted.

 Graduate Admissions, Office of Graduate Studies, Office of Graduate Education, or Graduate Programs Office collaborates with other institutional offices to coordinate graduate admission and enrollment, graduate marketing and recruitment, graduate assistantships, and policies and procedures for graduate education.
-Location and name of this office varies between institutions.
+The location and name of this office varies between institutions.
 Each college (division) within a university may have its own graduate office, e.g., the College of Business and the College of Engineering may each have their own Graduate Office.

 Financial Aid administers federal, state, and institutional aid including student loans, grants, scholarships, and work-study; may administer VA funds.
-This office can offer assistance in completing the Free Application for Federal Student Aid (FAFSA) and applying for additional student aid and in obtaining disbursements of student aid.
+This office helps in completing the Free Application for Federal Student Aid (FAFSA) and applying for additional student aid and in obtaining disbursements of student aid.

-Registration & Records/Registrar's Office coordinates course registration, maintains academic records and grades, information on class and student enrollments, academic honors information, retention data, special programs eligibility, and issues official and unofficial copies of academic transcripts.
+Registration & Records/Registrar's Office coordinates course registration; maintains academic records and grades, information on class and student enrollments, academic honors information, retention data, and special programs eligibility; and issues official and unofficial copies of academic transcripts.